scalatra/scalatra-website/guides/commands.md

 It's a way to increase flexibility and de-couple calling methods from receivers.

-In Scalatra, `Command` objects used for databinding have a few things added to them, which aren't in the traditional GoF Command Pattern.
+In Scalatra, `Command` objects have a few things added to them which aren't in the traditional GoF Command Pattern.
 First, they're able to automatically read incoming parameters and populate themselves with data.
 Second, they can also run validations on the parameters to ensure data correctness.